History and Purpose

-Since its inception in 1993, EXCEL has been committed to providing adult learners with quality Christian higher educational opportunities in the liberal arts and professions in a manner that brings glory to God.
-Programs maximize convenience, relevance, and service to our students while helping them grow as whole individuals through engaging instruction and stretching curricula.
-We are dedicated to providing adults a means to complete degrees that will draw on past experience and provide tools for life.
-It is our desire that those proceeding through our programs will grow spiritually, intellectually, vocationally, and relationally and will have the tools to continue that growth throughout their lives.
+The undergraduate program at Trinity International University - Florida, established in 1993, was developed with a commitment to glorifying God by providing adult learners with quality Christian higher educational opportunities in the liberal arts and professions.
+Today, the undergraduate program has expanded to include all post-secondary learners and our commitment to honoring God by serving students remains unshakable.
+Trinity Florida's undergraduate programs maximize convenience, relevance, and service to our students while helping them grow as whole individuals through engaging instruction and stretching curricula.
+We are dedicated to providing adult students a means to complete degrees that will draw on past experience as well as providing students at any age with the tools needed for lifelong learning.
+It is our desire that those proceeding through our programs will grow spiritually, intellectually, vocationally, and relationally and that all acquire the tools to continue that growth throughout their lives.

-The EXCEL programs of Trinity College offer unique opportunities for all learners to enhance their professional goals through accelerated education.
-The baccalaureate degree earned by EXCEL graduates is the same degree offered through Trinity’s traditional programs and is accredited by the Higher Learning Commission.
+The undergraduate programs of Trinity College at Trinity International University - Florida offer unique opportunities for all learners to enhance their professional goals through accelerated education.
+The baccalaureate degree earned by Trinity Florida graduates is the same degree offered through the college's traditional programs and is accredited by the Higher Learning Commission.
 The programs offer a means for busy students to complete their undergraduate degree in a convenient and timely manner.
-Students may enter EXCEL with or without any number of prior college credits and, by taking accelerated courses one at a time, finish their degree within a manageable time-frame.
-To facilitate this, EXCEL offers clusters of courses that proceed in sequence in the context of a cohort community of fellow students.
-Diverse faculty members teach in their expertise, yet the students in the cohort stay together.
-Cohort schedules can take between eighteen and thirty months to complete.
-Single course electives may also be chosen.
-In addition, students may transfer credit, gain credit by examination, seek credit based on prior experience or job-related learning, or take courses from approved traditional campuses and/or online courses to meet graduation requirements.
+Students may enter Trinity Florida's undergraduate programs with or without prior college credit and, by taking accelerated courses one at a time, finish their degree within a manageable time-frame.
+The undergraduate degree programs are comprised of core classes within the major field of study, general education courses, and free electives.
+Students may transfer credit, gain credit by examination, seek credit based on prior experience or job-related learning, or take courses from approved traditional campuses and/or online courses to meet graduation requirements.

-We believe EXCEL meets the needs of 21st Century students like you, here in Florida.
-Are YOU this kind of student?
+We believe Trinity's undergraduate programs here in Florida meet the needs of 21st Century students like you.
+Are you this kind of student?

 - You are busy and have many competing responsibilities.
 To introduce any educational program into already full schedules is a considerable challenge.